Van-Ziegelstein/Shadow-Tune/README.md

 with something else will have to overwrite the `resources.assets.resS` file with a new one and update the aforementioned metadata.

-Shadow-Tune aims to automate this replacement process.
+*Shadow-Tune* aims to automate this replacement process.
 However, it is **not** a music converter and it is up to the user to provide a properly formatted `resources.assets.resS` file.

 ## Why does this exist?
-Shadow-Tune 1.0 was originally developed as part of the effort to bring the Shadowrun Hong Kong mod *CalFree in Chains* (which every self-respecting Shadowrunner should play if he/she/it hasn't already) to Linux platforms.
+*Shadow-Tune* `1.0` was originally developed as part of the effort to bring the UGC campaign [CalFree in Chains](https://steamcommunity.com/sharedfiles/filedetails/?id=1239356669)
+(which every self-respecting Shadowrunner should play if he/she/it hasn't already) to Linux platforms.
 The mod came with its own soundtrack and a Linux-specific solution was needed to properly apply it and restore vanilla behavior once finished with the campaign.

-Shadow-Tune 2.0 is the extended version of the original, capable of applying the same replacement operation to Shadowrun Returns and Shadowrun Dragonfall as well.
+*Shadow-Tune* `2.0` is the extended version of the original, capable of applying the same replacement operation to *Shadowrun Returns* and *Shadowrun Dragonfall* as well.
 It is the hope of this particular decker that this script will be useful in some way to future users/modders and that we will see many new UGC campaigns in the years to come.

 Shadowrunners unite!

 ## Prerequisites
 - A Perl interpreter, preferably `>= 5.26.2`.
 Most Linux and Unix flavors should come with one pre-installed.
-Windows users might want to give Strawberry Perl or ActivePerl a try. (**Note: At this point, Windows portability of the script is not guaranteed!
-See below for further info.**)
+Windows users might want to give [Strawberry Perl](http://strawberryperl.com/) or [ActivePerl](https://www.activestate.com/activeperl) a try. (**Note: Only Strawberry Perl has been tested so far.
+See [Limitations](#limitations) for further information.**)

 ## Installation
 Download the latest version from the [Release](https://github.com/Van-Ziegelstein/Shadow-Tune/releases) page or clone the repo.